Article

 By pooling your money with other investors you might save money on transaction costs compared to building a portfolio of individual shares, especially for modest-sized portfolios.

-Passive funds, which simply aim to provide performance similar to a particular index such as the FTSE 100, are generally cheaper than active ones, but generally won’t outperform the market they are designed to follow in the longer term – however, neither should they significantly underperform it.
-A range of passive fund options that we believe offer good value are also featured on our Preferred List.
+Passive funds, which simply aim to provide performance similar to a particular index such as the FTSE 100, are usually cheaper than active ones, but generally won’t outperform the market they are designed to follow in the longer term – however, neither should they significantly underperform it.
+A range of passive fund options that we believe offer good value are also featured on the Charles Stanley Direct Preferred List

 Types of investment funds

-Today, there are many different types of funds to choose from when constructing your investment portfolio.
-Check out what some of the main ones are used for:
+Today, there are many different types of funds to choose from when constructing your investment portfolio:

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.